 So how does this all connect to green walls, you may ask?
-With respect to human health, it has been studied that harmful chemical substances in the indoor air, such as dust and mould spores, high levels of carbon dioxide, can lead to long term health hitches.
-Research of materials and their impacts on indoor air quality has shown that Clay bricks and blocks are one of the few man-made building materials whose mineral properties meet ‘all necessary requirements for healthy living’.
+With respect to human health, it has been studied that harmful chemical substances in the indoor air, such as dust and mold spores, and high levels of carbon dioxide, can lead to long-term health hitches.
+Research of materials and their impacts on indoor air quality has shown that Clay bricks and blocks are one of the few man-made building materials whose mineral properties meet ‘all necessary requirements for healthy living.

 Since we spent close to 90% of our time indoors.
-Due to increasingly tight building envelopes, which stop air from entering the interior through leaking windows and are thus enhancing the energy efficiency of a building but also affecting the indoor climate, the importance of selecting the right building material becomes imperative.
-Natural building materials like Clay, ideally incorporates sustainable design practices to integrate the building into its immediate environment.
+Due to increasingly tight building envelopes, which stop air from entering the interior through leaking windows and are thus enhancing the energy efficiency of a building, but also affecting the indoor climate, the importance of selecting the right building material becomes imperative.
+Natural building materials like Clay ideally incorporate sustainable design practices to integrate the building into its immediate environment.
 Choosing building materials right for your climate is also important.

-Wearing masks while going out, staying in properly ventilated spaces, travelling in closed transportation, and keeping in mind “Green and Sustainable” when buying or building a house are few of the things you can do to counter indoor air pollution.
+Wearing masks while going out, staying in properly ventilated spaces, traveling in closed transportation, and keeping in mind “Green and Sustainable” when buying or building a house are a few of the things you can do to counter indoor air pollution.
 It’s time to watch what you’re breathing.